 iii.
 “The carnal Christian is a child of God, born again and on his way to heaven, but he is traveling third class.”
 (Redpath) Romans 7 is a portrait of the carnal Christian; indwelt by the Spirit, but mastered by the flesh.

 b.
-There is a difference between being fleshy (sarkinos, used in 2 Corinthians 3:3) and being fleshly (the Greek word sarkikos, used here in this passage).
+Could not speak to you as to spiritual people but as to carnal: There is a difference between being fleshy (sarkinos, used in 2 Corinthians 3:3) and being fleshly (the Greek word sarkikos, used here in this passage).

 i.
 Fleshy is simply “made of flesh”; it can speak of the weakness that is common to every fallen human.

 ii.
 Fleshly, when used of a person means, “characterized by the flesh.”
 It speaks of the one who can and should do differently but does not.
 Paul says that the Corinthians were sarkikos.

 c.
 Spiritual… carnal: Paul speaks about three categories of men.
 There is the natural man (1 Corinthians 2:14), who is patterned after Adam and rejects the things of the Spirit; there is the spiritual man (1 Corinthians 2:15), who knows the things of God; and there is the carnal man who knows the things of God, yet in some significant ways is still characterized by the flesh.
 Which one are you?

 I fed you with milk and not with solid food; for until now you were not able to receive it, and even now you are still not able.